aspose-medical/Aspose.Medical-Documentation/10-net/10-getting-started/10-product-overview/_index.md

 With Aspose.Medical, you can manage `DICOM` data elements, anonymize `DICOM` files, render `DICOM` images, transcode files between different transfer syntaxes, and more.

-It is worth noting that with Aspose.Medical you work with `DICOM` files without relying on third-party applications.

 ## Benefits of Using Aspose.Medical

 Using Aspose.Medical for .NET in your project gives you the following benefits: